 “What else can we do?
 How did we not even think about this?”

 Two years earlier, Heath came down with a nasty case of altitude sickness.
 We flew from the coast of Maine to the Rockies and that night, Heath’s lips turned blue.
 He couldn’t see straight.
 He had to be driven down to a lower elevation immediately, where his symptoms slowly started to clear up.
-Altitude sickness isn’t something we want to mess with again.
+Altitude sickness isn’t something we wanted to mess with again.

 “She looks fine right now.
 The doctor’s office opens in six hours.
-All we can do is stay here for six hours, call the doctor and see she’s okay to be at this elevation.
+All we can do is stay here for six hours, call the doctor and see if she’s okay to be at this elevation.
 If he says no, we’ll drive straight back home.”